Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): Add a sorting order for the parts in the library based on a new <SortingKey> tag in the XML file of the part
 - NEW FEATURE (Alban): Add more contextual cursors inside the layout area (Hidden layer,
 - NEW FEATURE (Alban): More precise Selection: Now the picking and rectangle selection use the hull of the part, and the text rectangle for rotated text, instead of the axis aligned bounding box of the part or text.
+- NEW FEATURE (David): Add a option in the preference to let the user choose if he wants an offset after a copy/paste
 - REFACTORING (Alban): Move the display of free connection point and watermark in the View menu and add the display of the hull.
 - BUGFIX #42 (Larry): CRASH!! if you export a small area after exporting a big area
 - BUGFIX (Alban): When changing the order of the part lib tabs, the previously selected tab was not reselected